surfdemon/CI-RPSLS/README.md

 - **Youtube Embeds:** ...
 - **Bootstrap:** The stack for this application is exclusively Bootstrap, and it is our largest dependency.
 Bootstrap enables us to create clear, pre-formatted components, and cuts down on the demands for time spent in CSS development.
 ### Accessibility
 - **HTML Structuring:** The web application is organized into header, main and footer tags for tools such as search engines and page readers.
-Due to the nature of this website,
+Due to the nature of this website, there is  a greater challenge present in attemping to maintain functionality if CSS is disabled.
+The website will not meet it's purpose without Javascript enabled.
 ### Aesthetics
 - **Bootstrap:** The components provided by Bootstrap are simple, and highly customizeable.
 Given the projects limitted visual design demands, this is more than a desireable amount of developmental agency.
 - **SVGs:** For the game buttons, we used Claude AI to generate SVG files for each choice's icon.
 These came out to be simple, fun, and small enough to imploy without dependencies.